Laurent Dandrieu

 Laurent Dandrieu (born 12 July 1963 in Rome) is a French journalist, music and art critic.

 Career

 Laurent Jacquet chose the pen name Laurent Dandrieu which (according to the Observatoire des journalistes et de l'information médiatique, he made up from the name of his fetish author), wrote in the magazine Reaction (1990–1994) and became a freelancer for Le Spectacle du Monde in 1994.

-He also worked as a freelance writer for the cultural pages of the Valeurs actuelles weekly where he has been a film critic since 1998, then became the head of culture for the magazine in 1999 and then became deputy editor-in-chief, first responsible for culture, and since 2007, the debates / opinions pages, and from October 2009 to June 2013, editor of the valuesactuaries.com website.
+He also worked as a freelance writer for the cultural pages of the Valeurs actuelles weekly where he has been a film critic since 1998, then became the head of culture for the magazine in 1999 and then became deputy editor-in-chief, first responsible for culture, and since 2007, the debates/opinions pages, and from October 2009 to June 2013, editor of the valeursactuelles.com website.
 He is Associate Editor for pages related to society and in 2016 became editor of the culture pages.